LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 - **Improved generalization**: By predicting only low-dimensional outputs, the risk of overfitting is reduced.
 - **Efficient deployment**: Real-time predictions become feasible thanks to lightweight inference.

-## Compared against what?
+## ⚖ Compared against what?

 The model was trained and tested using good ol’ CFD results — **Ansys CFX** simulations, to be exact.
 It's not just guessing in the dark.
+Although CFD simulations themselves are subject to modeling and numerical errors, the model’s effort to fit CFD data and to satisfy the governing equations are not always aligned.
+As a result, defining the loss purely as the relative error between the model output and CFD results is ultimately a compromise.

+In fact, the CFD data used for pretraining already exhibit signs of **insufficient convergence**.
+For example, the pump cases under a steady-state rotating reference frame, the solution is expected to exhibit rotational symmetry across blades.
+However, as shown in our research paper, the CFD results display noticeable discrepancies between flow fields in adjacent blade passages—despite being purely numerical results, unaffected by experimental noise or boundary uncertainties.
+This strongly suggests that the CFD simulation itself has not fully converged to the correct physical solution.

+Nevertheless, whether using `./model_summon/ReconstructORI.py` (KNN-based modal interpolation) or `./model_summon/Reconstruct.py` (neural network-based interpolation), training the model beyond the pretraining phase leads to a substantial drop—typically **1 to 2 orders** of magnitude—in the physics-based residual loss.
+This reduction is accompanied by a simultaneous improvement in test performance, indicating that the physics-informed training helps correct imperfections in the CFD data rather than merely fitting them.

 ## So... how well did it do?